Data Breach

 Your Rights and Next Steps

-If you received a notice about the CareTracker data breach or believe your information may have been involved, you have important rights and options.
-You may be entitled to seek compensation for any harm or inconvenience caused by this cybersecurity incident.
+If you received a data breach notice from CareTracker, you have important rights and options.
+You may be entitled to seek compensation for any harm or inconvenience caused by the cybersecurity incident.

 • Monitor your accounts carefully: Check your financial statements regularly for suspicious activity or unauthorized transactions.
 If you notice anything unusual, contact your financial institution immediately.